 What is in Mercimek Köftesi?

 Though the ingredients here are typical of a Turkish pantry, they’re also easy to source.
-Many can be ordered from our shop, or substituted with what you have on hand.
 You’ll need:

 Produce

-• Flat-leaf (Italian) parsley: Parsley is the most widely used herb in Turkish cuisine.
-Parsley adds a neutral, clean, and almost citrusy taste.
+• Flat-leaf (Italian) parsley: Parsley is the most widely used herb in Turkish cuisine, adding a clean and almost citrusy taste.

-• Small lettuce leaves: Provide a lovely nest, a touch of freshness, and an easy way to enjoy the mezze.
+• Small lettuce leaves (like butter lettuce, romaine, or little gems): Provide a lovely nest, a touch of freshness, and an easy way to enjoy the mezze.

-• Lemon wedges: I love citrusy, sharp fresh lemon juice.
-Please avoid bottled lemon juice (as it tends to be astringent) and use fresh lemon wedges (or lime wedges as a second choice).
+• Lemon wedges: I would avoid bottled lemon juice as it tends to be astringent and use fresh lemon wedges, or lime wedges as a second choice.

 Pantry

-• Olive oil: My choice of fat for sautéing the onions.
+• Extra virgin olive oil: My choice of fat for sautéing the onions.
 It’s healthy and flavors the lentils and bulgur beautifully.

-• Double-concentrated tomato paste: Adds natural sweetness and acidity to the lentil balls.
+• Double-concentrated tomato paste: Adds natural sweetness and acidity.

 • Turkish red pepper paste: An essential condiment in southern Turkish cuisine made from juicy and spicy red peppers to add depth to salads and dips.